EgorZakharov97/EgorZakharov.github.io/README.md

 #### _data folder
 This folder contains **.yml** files of all the custom sections included in the resume.
-* Open each file and replace personal information by your own
+* Open each file to replace any personal information by your own.
-* If you had multiple job positions or university degrees, simply copy and paste the contents of the *section* as many times as you need.
+* Copy and paste the contents of a **section** as many times as you need if you had multiple job positions or university degrees.
-* Leave unused fields blank if you don't need them
+* Leave a field blank if you don't need it (it will not appear in the document).
-* For `-layout:` you may use options like `left`, `right`, `top`, `top-right` and `top-middle` to arrange the contents in the best way
+* Use options: `left`, `right`, `top`, `top-right` and `top-middle` in `-layout:` field to arrange the contents in the best way.

-If you have multiple job titles at the same company, use this fromat
+If you have multiple job titles at the same company, use the following fromat:

 ``` yml
 - layout: left (options: left, right, top, top-right, top-middle)